-In view of the aforesaid discussion, the school may be directed to make provision for gratuity and leave encashment in accordance with the actuarial report and to make equivalent investments against that in plan assets in terms of AS-15 Employee Benefits issued by the ICAI.
-Also, school is required to present its financial statements in proper manner showing both liabilities and investments related to gratuity and leave encashment from subsequent financial year.
+Further, it has been noted that school has presented payment of INR 2,62,00,000 towards 'LIC MF Liquid Fund' in the Receipts and Payments Account for FY 2018-19 but has not reported the same in the Balance Sheet.
+In view of aforesaid, no financial impact has been given for this payment while delivering the fund position of the school.
+The school is hereby directed to make provision for gratuity and leave encashment in accordance with the actuarial report and to make equivalent investments against that in plan assets in terms of AS-15 Employee Benefits issued by the ICAI.
+Also, school is required to present its financial statements in proper manner showing both liabilities and investments related to gratuity and leave encashment.